DHTMLX/docs-suite/docs/dataview/data_loading.md

 **Related sample**: [Dataview.
 Initialization with data.load()](https://snippet.dhtmlx.com/7rjmp5ol)

-The component will make an AJAX call and expect the remote URL to provide valid JSON data.
+The component makes an AJAX call and expects the remote URL to return valid JSON data.

-Data loading is asynchronous, so you need to wrap any after-loading code into a promise:
+DataView loads data asynchronously, so place the code that depends on the loaded data into the `then()` callback:

 ~~~js
 dataview.data.load("/some/data").then(function(){